 GREET THE STUDENTS IN THE MORNING

 Shaking hands and saying good morning each day can say a lot about the two people involved in that exchange and it sets the tone of your day.
+When every teacher in the building does the same thing, it sets the tone of the building each day!

 GIVE STUDENTS A TOUR OF THE CLASSROOM